-SECTION 11: OTHER LEAVES
+SECTION 12: OTHER LEAVES

-11.1 MILITARY TRAINING
+12.1 MILITARY TRAINING

-Full-time employees who are required to report for temporary summer, or a like period of training in the military forces of the nation or the Commonwealth, shall be paid an amount equal to the difference between compensation for a normal working period and the amount paid for military training; provided that the employee furnish to his/her Department head an authenticated copy of the orders issued to him/her and an authenticated certificate showing the date or dates on which such duty was performed.
-Instead, an employee, on his/her request, may schedule his/her regular vacation during his/her period of military training allowed in a fiscal year is seventeen (17) working days.
+Full-time employees who are required to report for temporary summer, or a like period of training in the military forces of the nation or the Commonwealth, shall be paid an amount equal to the difference between compensation for a normal working period and the amount paid for military training; provided that the employee furnish to his/her Department head a certified copy of the orders issued to him/her and a certified certificate showing the date or dates on which such duty was performed.
+Instead, an employee, on his/her request, may schedule his/her regular vacation during his/her period of military leave.
+The maximum amount of military training allowed in a fiscal year for reimbursement of the differential set forth herein is forty (40) working days, or whatever the current maximum amount is allowed by G.L.C.
+33, §59.

-11.2 JURY DUTY
+12.2 JURY DUTY